confluentinc/ksql/docs-md/tutorials/materialized.md

 There are a few things to notice here.
 The MySQL image mounts the custom configuration file that you wrote.
 MySQL merges these configuration settings into its system-wide configuration.
 The environment variables you gave it also set up a blank database called `call-center` along with a user named `example-user` that can access it.

 Also note that the ksqlDB server image mounts the `confluent-hub-components` directory, too.
-The jar files that we downloaded need to be on the classpath of ksqlDB when the server starts up.
+The jar files that you downloaded need to be on the classpath of ksqlDB when the server starts up.

 Bring up the entire stack by running: